 MD6.
 Redesign of BMD Services Corporate & Housing Services Multiple phases to be completed March 2021 - Phase 1 31/03/18 A review of Building Maintenance Division.
-Building maintenance division is more effective and efficient.
-Improved customer experience: - Appointments are available when customers need a repair - Increased customer satisfaction by getting things right first time - Employees have digital devices for real time updates on jobs MD7.
+Building maintenance division is more effective and e Improved customer experience: - Appointments are available when customers need a - Increased customer satisfaction by getting things rig - Employees have digital devices for real time update MD7.
 Smart Working, Smart Travel Development Services 31 March 2019 - Phase 1 31/03/18 Grey Fleet and HR working together to reduce staff mileage and introduce new ways of working through shared transport and technology solutions.
-We have a culture of staff pool car usage / car sharing with the potential for financial savings.
-We have a reduction in the Council's carbon emissions and reduce carbon footprint in line with the Carbon Management Plan.
-We have a sustainable approach to travel, future proofing our fleet of vehicles.
-MD8.
-Integrated Resource Management System Phase 1 is to improve the HR Payroll system to make fit for purpose.
-Phase 1 is to improve the HR Payroll system to make fit for purpose.
-Reduce paper based payroll forms.
+We have a culture of staff pool car usage / car s savings.
+We have a reduction in the Council's carbon emission with the Carbon Management Plan.
+We have a sustainable approach to travel. future pro- MD8.
+Integrated Resource Management System Corporate & Housing Services Multiple phases to be completed March 2022 - Phase 1 31/03/18 Phase 1 is to improve the HR Payroll system to make fit for purpose.
+Phase 1 is to improve the HR Payroll system to make Reduce paper based payroll forms.
 Increased self service for absence management.